This Is The Answer To Every Question You Have About Messiah's Eva

 It initially appears possible Eva is the patient since we see her in a hospital bed directly after that opening scene.
 However, it is far more likely the ill individual is Judge Pleva, who eventually grants Al-Masih asylum.
 At the close of “Trial,” we see the exact CT scan folder from the cold open again.
 It is in Pleva’s desk and has his name on it.
 Pleava also announces that he is dying while taking prescription meds.

 This deadly reveal explains why Pleva helped save Al-Masih.
-If the supposed messiah is connected to God, why wouldn’t Pleva, who has multiple brain tumors, want to be in Al-Masih’s good graces?
+If the supposed messiah is connected to God, why wouldn’t Pleva, who has multiple brain tumours, want to be in Al-Masih’s good graces?

 How did Eva’s husband die?